SELab-2/UGent-2/backend/documentation.md

 These constraints can be nested indefinitely.

 The frontend should send a json file containing a `SubmissionConstraint`.
-Such a submission constraint hase a `root_constraint` which is one of two things: A `FileConstraint` or a `Zipconstraint`, as a submission is OR a file, OR a zip file.
+Such a submission constraint has a `root_constraint` which is one of two things: A `FileConstraint` or a `Zipconstraint`, as a submission is OR a file, OR a zip file.
 A `FileConstraint` simply checks if a file with a certain name is present.
 The `ZipConstraint` also contains a name field specifying the name of the zip file, along with a list of either `FileConstrainst`, `DirectoryConstraint` or `NotPresentConstraints`.
 These can be mixed.